sanjayaben/disaster_response_tracker/README.md

 ### File Descriptions
 1. 'data' directory contains the python script 'process_data.py' related to the ETL process.
 The csv files 'disaster_categories.csv' and 'disaster_messages.csv' would be the data inputs to the ETL process.
 The process data is written to the SQLLite db DisasterResponse.db
 2. 'models' directory contains the 'train_classifer.py' which would train the model.
 The resultant model would be written to the file 'classifier.pkl'
-3. 'app' director contains the flask web application files.
+3. 'app' directory contains the flask web application files.
 The web application provides a dashboard including charts indicating the distribution of the data set.
 It also provides a utility to scan messages and output the relavent category based on the trained model.
 ### Instructions
 1. Run the following commands in the project's root directory to set up your database and model.